 - ¼ - ⅓ cup Extra Olive Oil (depending on how it is served)

-- Herbs (I used 1 tsp each of chopped fresh mint and cilantro)
+- Herbs (I used 1 teaspoon each of chopped fresh mint and cilantro)

 - Take yogurt, salt, lime juice in a bowl and mix until combined.